WebDevelopAHAHAs/flexidesk/README.md

 To do so, they will need to:

-1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com)
+1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com) .
-2. The page will automatically render past and upcoming bookings
+2. The page will automatically render past and upcoming bookings.
-3. From here, the User can edit or delete the booking depending on which icon they select
+3. From here, the User can edit or delete the booking depending on which icon they select.

 <img src="docs/img/diagrams/dataflow/user_stories/EmployeeEditDeleteBooking.png" style="zoom:70%;" />